RocketMan/zookeeper/docs/Albums.md

   * track
   * label.id
   * reviews.airname.id
+  * match(artist,album)
+  * match(artist,track)
+  * match(track)
 * Cursor Profile
   * artist
   * id

 Note for the track filter, page[size] refers to the number of tracks returned, not the number of albums.

+Fields match exactly, unless '*' is appended, in which case a stemming search is done.
+The 'match' keyword indicates a full-text search against the indicated columns.

 ### Sorting